wang56678/dexon/core/vm/sqlvm/README.md

 ###### INSERT

 Row steps:
-1. Acquire ids from generator
+1. Acquire IDs from generator
-1. Add new id to pk
+1. Add new ID to pk
 1. Update auto increment field if in need
 1. Update default field if in need
 1. Check foreign key exists